-In an episode where Ted imagines what the future will be like, when he imagines a good future he's reading a newspaper with the headline "Al Gore signs new bill into law."
+- In an episode where Ted imagines what the future will be like, when he imagines a good future he's reading a newspaper with the headline "Al Gore signs new bill into law."
 Later, when he imagines a horrible future, the headline says "Bush elected for surprise third term".

-There's also one aimed at George Lucas:
+- There's also one aimed at George Lucas:

 Marshall: I can't believe you threw up in your Stormtrooper helmet.

-Made even more hilarious when you realize that the actor who plays Henry (Kevin Schmidt) is the older brother of Kendall Schmidt, who is one fourth of NICKELODEON'S premier boy band, and one of the stars on the show Big Time Rush—which is, of course, Nick's answer to JONAS.
+- Made even more hilarious when you realize that the actor who plays Henry (Kevin Schmidt) is the older brother of Kendall Schmidt, who is one fourth of NICKELODEON'S premier boy band, and one of the stars on the show Big Time Rush—which is, of course, Nick's answer to JONAS.

-Veronica Mars was forced by studio execs, early in its run, to include Paris Hilton as a guest star.
+- Veronica Mars was forced by studio execs, early in its run, to include Paris Hilton as a guest star.
 Later in the same season, they're cracking Paris Hilton jokes.
 A great Take That at both Hilton and the network.

-Misfits has had a couple of pretty overt jabs at Heroes.
+- Misfits has had a couple of pretty overt jabs at Heroes.
 Very early on there's a scene where all of the characters break down laughing at the idea that they should all start fighting crime and saving the world (although that could just be superhero stories in general).
 But S2 has a wimpy Soapbox Sadie champagne socialist rich-boy who jumps to the conclusion that he might become the most important of the characters... and instantly gets killed off.
 And the villain of the S2 Christmas episode is a handsome dark-haired guy who wants to be the most powerful person in the world, collects other people's powers but mostly uses telekenesis... and is an utterly pathetic douchenozzle who dies ludicrously well before the end of the ep through stupidly misusing one of his own powers.
 Anyone get the idea that the writers don't like a certain trustafarian male nurse or a certain guy named after a watch brand?

 - On the last episode of the game show Scrabble, Chuck Woolery addressed the show's cancellation and said, "I kept telling 'em, "Look, find somebody else to do it, it'll be a huge hit.
 Look what happened to Wheel of Fortune!"
 This is, of course, a reference to Chuck's having left Wheel of Fortune in 1981 over a salary dispute.

-Speaking of Wheel of Fortune, host Pat Sajak is fond of Take Thats.
+- Host Pat Sajak is fond of Take Thats.
 Most of them are to the puzzle writers if they come up with something absurd like I LOVE MY PASSPORT PHOTO, or occasionally to the subject of the puzzle (for instance, saying after the puzzle I WANT MY MTV that MTV is a network that used to show music videos.
 He also hated the short-lived Megaword category, and was quick to let everyone know.

-A particularly epic one came April 29, 2013: On an episode taped in New York City, Pat hauled out a giant soft drink cup and took a drink from it, to poke fun at New York mayor Michael Bloomberg's policies against soft drink sizes.
+- A particularly epic one came April 29, 2013: On an episode taped in New York City, Pat hauled out a giant soft drink cup and took a drink from it, to poke fun at New York mayor Michael Bloomberg's policies against soft drink sizes.

-The last episodes of Late Night hosted for David Letterman are full of Take That moments against NBC, but the finale include a subtle one: "The World's Most Dangerous Band", led by Paul Shaffer, played as a musical interlude the song titled We Gotta Get Out Of This Place.
+- The last episodes of Late Night hosted for David Letterman are full of Take That moments against NBC, but the finale include a subtle one: "The World's Most Dangerous Band", led by Paul Shaffer, played as a musical interlude the song titled We Gotta Get Out Of This Place.
 The lyrics of this sixties' song say: "We gotta get out of this place / If it's the last thing we ever do / We gotta get out of this place / Girl, there's a better life for me and you".

-Morecambe and Wise had a long-running faux feud with Des O'Connor, with Take Thats on almost every show.
+- Morecambe and Wise had a long-running faux feud with Des O'Connor, with Take Thats on almost every show.
 (In a Julius Caesar sketch:

 "The people in the Colosseum are rioting!"